vrifftech/NeoJRL/README.md

     `-- Entry 30: the quest is complete
 ```

-In KotOR and KotOR II, the file is normally named `global.jrl`.
+In KotOR and KotOR II, the file is named `global.jrl`.
 In Neverwinter Nights and Neverwinter Nights 2, it is commonly named `module.jrl`.

 NeoJRL builds against the separate sibling [NeoShared](https://github.com/vrifftech/NeoShared) repository.